Prairie Festival 2026 - Celebrating 50th Anniversary of The Land Institute

-Since the first Prairie Festival that was took place on June 1, 1979 on Sam and Terry Evans’ farm near Salina, Kansas, with David Brower as the featured speaker, our signature annual public event has drawn thousands of attendees from around the world.
+The first Prairie Festival occurred in 1979 on Sam and Terry Evans’ farm near Salina, Kansas, with David Brower as the featured speaker.
+Since then, our signature annual public event has drawn thousands of attendees worldwide.

 Our science staff provides tours and an in-depth update on our plant breeding and ecology work and partnerships.
-There’s food and music, the Hedge Fire Circle, and always a few surprises.
-Join us for what The New York Times called an “intellectual hootenanny” and what has become a remarkable can’t-miss event on the prairie.
+There’s excellent food and music, the Hedge Fire Circle, and always a few surprises.
+Join us for the “intellectual hootenanny,” that has become a remarkable can’t-miss event on the prairie.